Jimver/fracto/README.md

 # Fracto

+This is a real time ray marching renderer that renders fractals in 3D.
+Currently the Mandelbulb and Mandelbox fractals are implemented.

 ## Build

 Download and unzip this repository.
 Then download [Godot](https://godotengine.org/download) Game Engine.
 Open the project via Godot and run it.